HiMoE-VLA: Hierarchical Mixture-of-Experts for Generalist Vision-Language-Action Policies: Dataset and Evaluation

 \subsection{Evaluation Benchmarks}

 \paragraph{CALVIN benchmark.} CALVIN~\citep{mees2022calvin} is a benchmark for evaluating instruction-conditioned policies in long-horizon tabletop manipulation tasks using a Franka Panda arm.
-It comprises 34 tasks spanning from simple pick-and-place to articulated object manipulation.
-In our experiments, we adopt the challenging $D \!\rightarrow\!
-D$ setting, where policies are trained on a limited subset of demonstrations from environment D and evaluated on held-out instruction sequences in the same environment.
+It comprises 34 tasks spanning from simple pick-and-place to articulated object manipulation and provides four simulated environments, denoted A, B, C, and D. In the standard $D \!\rightarrow\!
+D$ setting, policies are trained on a limited subset of demonstrations from environment D and evaluated on held-out instruction sequences in the same environment.
+In our heterogeneous co-training experiments, ABC denotes demonstrations from environments A/B/C using the end-effector (EEF) action parameterization, while D denotes demonstrations from environment D using joint-angle actions unless otherwise specified.

+CALVIN evaluates long-horizon control with five-subtask instruction chains.
+Column $k\in\{1,\ldots,5\}$ reports the fraction of evaluation chains in which the policy completes at least the first $k$ consecutive subtasks.
+The scalar Sum. metric is the sum of these five success rates, equivalently the average number of completed subtasks per five-subtask chain; this is the standard primary CALVIN score used throughout our tables.
 This setup evaluates the model’s ability to generalize to novel instruction compositions under restricted data conditions.
 For fair comparison, we include Octo~\citep{team2024octo}, OpenVLA~\citep{kim2024openvla}, RDT-1B~\citep{liu2024rdt}, DeeR~\citep{DeeR}, MDT~\citep{MDT}, and $\pi_0$~\citep{black2024pi_0} as baselines.
 For DeeR and MDT, we directly report the results from their original papers.
 For Octo, OpenVLA, RDT-1B, and $\pi_0$, we adopt their released pre-trained weights and perform fine-tuning on CALVIN-D following their official training procedures to ensure fairness and reproducibility.

 \paragraph{LIBERO benchmark.} LIBERO~\citep{liu2023libero} is a simulation suite designed to evaluate lifelong learning and generalization in robotic manipulation.
 It contains four task suites—LIBERO-Spatial, LIBERO-Object, LIBERO-Goal, and LIBERO-Long—each comprising 10 tasks with 50 human-teleoperated demonstrations per task.
 These suites test complementary aspects of generalization: spatial reasoning (Spatial), object-level transfer (Object), goal-directed adaptability (Goal), and long-horizon planning (Long).
 Following prior works such as OpenVLA~\citep{kim2024openvla}, we preprocess demonstrations by removing failure cases, standardizing image inputs, and ensuring consistent trajectory formatting.
 In our experiments, we perform supervised fine-tuning within each task suite using the successful demonstrations and evaluate policies on held-out task episodes.
 We compare against strong baselines, including Diffusion Policy~\citep{dp}, Octo~\citep{team2024octo}, OpenVLA~\citep{kim2024openvla}, SpatialVLA~\citep{spatialvla}, OpenVLA-OFT~\citep{openvla-oft}, UniVLA~\citep{univla}, and $\pi_0$~\citep{black2024pi_0}, where reported results are either taken directly from their papers or reproduced under their released implementations.